 - changing lyrics

-- showing YouTube videos in church
+- showing videos from video-sharing websites

 - streaming church services on social media

 1. The Copyright Notice on Projections and Prints

 Part of the agreement for our license is that your church includes the copyright information on each printed or projected song copy.
 For a song projection with multiple slides, the information only has to appear once, and is usually placed at the beginning or end.
 Here is an example of the necessary information: